-P11d Section B Payments Made on Behalf of the Employee: This section relates to any amounts that should have been paid by an employee but were paid by the business.
+Section B of the P11d form relates to the cash value of expenses that should have been paid by an employee but were paid by the employer instead.

 The value of any payments made on behalf of an employee to be recorded on the P11d form will be the actual costs paid.
 Any documentation supporting the value of any payments being recorded should be kept and stored to produce in the event of an HMRC inspection.

 Tax on Notional Payments

 Taxable benefits can arise on ‘readily convertible assets’.
 For example a cash voucher or a voucher that can be easily converted to cash.
-If such vouchers or convertible assets have been provided to employees or Directors, but not been repaid within 90 days of the end of the tax year being reported on the P11d, then this value must be included within this section.
+If such vouchers or convertible assets have been provided to employees or Directors, but have not been repaid within 90 days of the end of the tax year being reported on the P11d, then this value must be included within this section.